MicrosoftDocs/learn/learn-pr/language/dotnet-microservices/includes/4-orchestrators.md

 ## Why would you use an orchestrator?

-There are many benefits to using an orchestrator with a containerized microservice architecture.
+There are many benefits to using an orchestrator with a containerized microservices architecture.

 The orchestrator helps with composing applications consisting of many microservices into one deployable unit.
 That unit is then moved &mdash; or deployed &mdash; to a host.